sansajn/pylayers/readme.md

 Layer to visualize line based gps log file.

-> describe log file structure
+> describe log file structure (as I remember it was gump from android device, maybe we still have the app)

 ## custom layer